roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-11 ****** byStoryTeller07© (Please note, there are more fetish scenes in this chapter, so if you are not into it, please ignore this one.
+(Please note, there are more fetish scenes in this chapter, so if you are not into it, please ignore this one.
 You can't please, all the people, all the time.
 Or, you could think of it, as just another way to humiliate the professor.)

  Her daughter takes over